KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 $ git rebase origin/main #updates the local branch with all the new changes
 ```

-Now once I have all the latest changes incorporated to my local `main` branch, I set out to work on my new feature by creating a new branch.
+Once I have all the latest changes incorporated to my local `main` branch, I set out to work on my new feature by creating a new branch.

 ```shell
 $ git checkout -b KR-my-new-feature